MS-Azure-Developer-Hub/.github/profile/README.md

 ## License and Intellectual Property

-All ADH documentation and resources are made available under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+All ADH documentation and resources are made available under the **{Creative Commons Attribution 4.0 International License (CC BY 4.0)}(https://creativecommons.org/licenses/by/4.0/)**.

 This means: